siconos/siconos/docs/sphinx/users_guide/siconos_algebra.rst

    :local:

+Siconos vectors and matrices in the kernel component are mostly an interface to boost ublas objects (https://www.boost.org/doc/libs/1_65_1/libs/numeric/ublas/doc/index.html)

 Vectors
 -------

-Vectors in siconos are defined with SiconosVector object.
+Vectors in siconos are defined with `SiconosVector` object.

 * Contains real numbers (type : double precision)
-* Can be dense or sparse.
+* Can be dense (type: Siconos::DENSE) or sparse (type Siconos::SPARSE).

 Matrices